Rwanda · Close Protection & Executive Security

 Planning travel to Kigali?
 Speak with a security consultant.

-Kigali is Rwanda’s capital and one of Africa’s fastest-growing business centres.
-The Rwandan government has invested substantially in positioning Kigali as a premium conference and investment destination, and the city hosts major international meetings, African Union events, and a growing technology and services sector.
+Kigali is Rwanda’s capital and one of Africa’s fastest-growing business and conference centres.
+The Rwandan government has invested substantially in positioning Kigali as a premium destination for international meetings, African Union events, and investment activity, and the city hosts a growing technology and services sector alongside its well-established conference economy.
+Within this stable and orderly environment, professional security support is primarily driven by principal profile and event context rather than ambient threat.

 Kigali offers one of Africa’s most controlled and orderly urban environments.
-The government’s strict enforcement of public order creates genuinely low conventional crime rates.
-Streets are clean, traffic is managed, and the police presence is visible.
+Government enforcement of public order creates genuinely low conventional crime rates.
+The contrast with neighbouring East African capitals – Nairobi and Kampala – is material and real.
+Streets are well maintained, traffic is managed, and the police presence is visible and functional.

 The security consideration that distinguishes Kigali from simply being a safe city is the political dimension.
-Rwanda operates under significant government control, and that control extends to surveillance of communications and activities.
-For most corporate visitors this is background context rather than direct risk.
+Rwanda operates under significant government control, and that control extends to monitoring of communications and activities, particularly for those with media, research, or opposition connections.
+For most corporate visitors this is background context.
+For a specific subset of visitors, it is the primary risk factor.

 Threat Profile